1. Marco Polo

-How far can you walk in your stilts without falling over?
+How far can you walk on your stilts without falling over?

-For older kids, who are into computers, they might love to build a website.
+Older kids, who are into computers, might love to build a website.

-Create a text file, save it with the ‘.html’ extension, and open it in your web browser to view.
+Create a text file, save it with the ‘.html' extension, and open it in your web browser to view it.

 Read tutorials online to learn how to write basic HTML.